elliebiessek/2023/README.md

 ## data_explorer.py
-  Script containing various tools used for data exploration Mostly written using Object Oriented Programming
+  Script containing various tools used for data exploration (mainly written using Object Oriented Programming)

 ## train.csv
   original labelled data set from Kaggle - used to train and evaluate models